porteron/leaf-it/README.md

 Snap a photo or grab it from your camera roll.

-You can upload a picture of a plant to S3 (`/upload?plantName={plantName}`) or send it to python API Gateway/Lambda function (`/identify`) that will run it through Tensorflow model and return a prediction on plant type.
+*Contribute to dataset*: Upload a picture of a plant to S3 (`/upload?plantName={plantName}`)

+*Identify Picture of Plant*: Send base64 image to python API Gateway/Lambda function (`/identify`) that will run it through exposed Tensorflow model enpoint and return a prediction on plant type.

 ## Development